Milestone (Chrisette Michele album)

 Milestone is the fifth studio album by American R&B recording artist Chrisette Michele.
 It was released on June 10, 2016, by Caroline Records and Rich Hipster.
 It was supported by the singles: "Steady", "Unbreakable" and "Equal".
 It peaked at number seventy-three on US Billboard 200, selling 8,000 copies in its first week.

 Commercial performance

-Milestone peaked at number seventy-three on US Billboard 200 while reaching top five on Top R&B/Hip-Hop Albums, peaking at number five.
+Milestone peaked at number seventy-three on US Billboard 200 while reaching the top five on Top R&B/Hip-Hop Albums, peaking at number five.

 Critical reception

-Joe Nelson from Singersroom stated that the album shows eclectic growth:
+Joe Nelson from Singersroom stated that the album shows eclectic growth.